 On our self-guided bike tours, we offer these navigation tools and methods:

-- a GPS device with pre-loaded tracks (if you prefer to use your own GPS, we’ll email you a link from where you can download, prior to your tour start, the complete GPS tracks).
+1. A GPS device with pre-loaded tracks (if you prefer to use your own GPS, we’ll email you a link from where you can download, prior to your tour start, the complete GPS tracks).

 GPS device navigation

-On our Casual self-guided tours, a GPS is not included – instead, we include our easy to use “digital roadbook” through our smartphone map.
-More details below.
+On our Casual self-guided tours, a GPS is not included.
+Instead, we include our easy to use “digital roadbook” through our smartphone map – more details below.

-Ride with GPS app navigation
+Ride With GPS app navigation

 Fore more details on the app, please visit the Ride with GPS app features page.
 Prior to your tour start, we will send you a handout with instructions for installing and using the app.

 Tour roadbook, with step-by-step instructions, maps and more